5.5b – Cricket State Championship Rules – Girls

 (b) Each session will consist of fifty (50) overs maximum with a ten (10) minute break between innings.

 (c) A lunch break of no less than thirty (30) minutes and no more than forty five (45) minutes shall be taken between the morning and afternoon sessions.

 Matches shall be no more than fifty (50) overs and shall not exceed three and a half hours in duration.
 The team batting first shall bat for twenty five (25) overs unless dismissed beforehand.
 The team scoring the greater number of runs will be declared the winner.

 If a bowler is unable, for any reason, to complete an over, another bowler shall immediately bowl the remaining balls of that over provided that they do not bowl two overs consecutively nor bowl parts of each of two consecutive overs in that innings.
 Such part of an over shall count as a full over for the purpose of Law 17.

 5.5b.7 Late starts

-(a) In the event of a match not being able to start on time owing to weather or the state of the ground and it not being possible for each side to receive its full quota of twenty-five (25) overs, the number of overs to be bowled in the first innings of each team will be reduced at the discretion of the Carnival Convener.
+(a) In the event of a match not being able to start on time owing to weather or the state of the ground and it not being possible for each side to receive its full quota of twenty-five (25) overs, the number of overs to be bowled in the first innings of each team will be reduced at the discretion of the Championship Convener.
 If a match cannot commence within sixty (60) minutes of the set starting time the number of overs shall be reduced by the formula of a reduction of one (1) over per team for every six (6) minutes of time lost.
 A match shall not commence unless it is possible for each side to receive at least ten (10) overs in its first (1st) innings.
-Sessions of play for matches starting late will be determined by the host Region / Association.
+Sessions of play for matches starting late will be determined by the host Association.
 Upon commencement of the match the number of overs shall remain unalterable.

 (b) In the event of conditions preventing the team batting second (2nd) from receiving its quota of overs, the match shall be determined by the Duckworth- Lewis Method.